The Hubble constant from eight time-delay galaxy lenses: The lens systems

 \section{The lens systems}

 \seclbl{td:systems}

 The light travel time of the individual images differ if strongly lensed systems lie at cosmological distances.
-However, measuring time delays is a very time-consuming process and only a handful of systems are currently known with accurate and robust values.
-Due to computational constraints and their strong presence in the literature, we limited our analysis to the following 8 lenses shown in \figref{td:composites}.
+However, measuring time delays is a very time-consuming process and only a handful of systems are currently known with comparatively precise and robust values, meaning if multiple independent monitorings have been performed, they concur within their error margins.
+Due to computational constraints and their strong presence in the literature, we limited our analysis to the following 8 quadruply imaging lenses shown in \figref{td:composites}.
 In this section, we briefly describe the lenses and note the time delays with the image ordering provided in the respective literature.
-In subsequent sections, and as listed in \tabref{td:systems}, we consistently relabel the images as ABCD in arrival-time order.